inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/03_Loess_Smoothing.md

     ## [1] 368

-We have suffered zero loss of data in our choice of interval.
+We have suffered zero loss of data (i.e subjectID) in our choice of interval

-Saving the 5 x 5, Media Exposure categories and Year(Month) intermediate data set
+Saving the media exposure categories and year(month) intermediate data set

 ``` r
 write.csv(baseline_cat_months, "../../data/Intermediate/baseline_media_months.csv")